try0/wicket-toastr/README.md

 ```java
 add(new ToastrBehavior());
 ```
-or set "true" second argument on initialize settings
+or set "true" to second argument on initialize settings

 ```java
 // arg1: Application